gaultier/blog/wait_process_timeout.md

 This will all sound familiar to people who develop distributed systems: they have long known that this is [best practice](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) to retry an operation:

-- With a timeout (either constant or adaptative).
+- With a timeout (either constant or adaptive).
 - A bounded number of times e.g. 10.
 - With a waiting time between each retry, either a constant one or a increasing one e.g. with exponential backoff.
 - With jitter, although this point also seemed the least important since most of us use non real-time operating systems which introduce some jitter anytime we sleep or wait on something with a timeout.
 The AWS article makes a point that in highly contended systems, the jitter parameter is very important, but for the scope of this article I'll leave it out.